-- Needed Help: Student left multiple questions unanswered and/or many of their answers were incomplete or unrelated to the questions. - Good: Student completed the required parts of the lesson and answered every question. - Excellent: Student also completed the Roadmap and/or indicated additional study beyond the lesson.
+- Needed Help: Student left multiple questions unanswered and/or many of their answers were incomplete or unrelated to the questions. - Good: Student completed the required parts of the lesson and answered every question. - Excellent: Student indicated additional study beyond the lesson.